-The eSIM can be soldered in place inside a device and then sealed, making it water- and temperature-resistant.
-This makes it more robust and thus ideal for use in a connected car, for example, which may well be driven in extreme heat and on bumpy roads.
+The eSIM can be soldered inside a device and then sealed, making it water- and temperature-resistant.
+This makes it more robust and ideal for use in a connected car, for example, which may well be driven in extreme heat and bumpy roads.

 2. They can be connected remotely